kerbyferris/chakrates/README.md

 Clear your chakras (known and unknown) with Clojurescript, and the Web Audio API!

 Just click the 'Get Word' button to get your intuition word.
-Chakrates will calculate the word's numerological identity, then play you the healing solfeggic tone of it's corresponding chakra.
+Chakrates will calculate the word's numerological identity, then play you the healing solfeggic tone for it's corresponding chakra.

 Click to clear!